 Scripted by Cline and Zak Penn, the story, which moves like a DeLorean going back in time, takes place mostly in the OASIS, so everyone is a CGI avatar.
-Given that a poor mix of live action and CGI can pull the viewer right out of a movie, even the most hardcore CGI haters will warm up to the eye-popping, all-digital design of the OASIS in “Ready Player One,” especially since Spielberg makes the real world awfully tactile.
+Given that a poor mix of live action and CGI can pull the viewer right out of a movie, even the most hardcore CGI haters will warm up to the eye-popping, all-digital design of the OASIS in “Ready Player One,” especially since Spielberg makes the real-world scenes look decently grubby and analogue.

 As our heroes try to find all three keys to the digital kingdom, they are pursued in real life and online by Halliday’s former assistant Nolan Sorrento (Ben Mendelsohn), whose IOI corporation is determined to control the OASIS.